ImanRHT/QECO/README.md

 - H. Zhou, K. Jiang, X. Liu, X. Li, and V. C. Leung, “[Deep reinforcement learning for energy-efficient computation offloading in mobile-edge computing](https://ieeexplore.ieee.org/document/9462445)”, IEEE Internet of Things Journal, Jun 2021.

 - L. Yang, H. Zhang, X. Li, H. Ji, and V. C. Leung, “[A distributed computation offloading strategy in small-cell networks integrated with mobile edge computing](https://ieeexplore.ieee.org/document/8519737)”, IEEE/ACM Transactions on Networking, Dec 2018.

-## Contributing
-If you have an idea for an enhancement or have found a bug, you can raise a GitHub issue [here](https://github.com/ImanRht/QOCO/issues).
-Pull requests are also welcome, you can follow these steps to contribute:

-- **Fork the repository**
-       Start by forking the repository to your GitHub account.

-- **Create a new branch**
-       Create a branch for your feature or fix.
-Use a descriptive branch name:

-       ```bash
-       git checkout -b feature/my-new-feature
-       ```
- - **Make your changes** and write a clear commit message:
-       ```bash
-       git commit -am "Add [description of your feature or fix]"
-       ```
- - **Push your branch** to your fork:
-       ```bash
-       git push origin feature/my-new-feature
-       ```
- - **Open a Pull Request**
-       - Go to the original repository and create a pull request.
-Provide a description of your changes and the rationale behind them.